-The School of English offers students the opportunity to spend a semester abroad during their second year.
-Students may have the possibility of studying at either one of our international campuses in China or Malaysia, or at one of our partner institutions in the EU, or go further afield to a University-wide institution.
+The school offers students the opportunity to spend a semester abroad during their second year.
+This may be at one of our international campuses in China or Malaysia, at one of our partner institutions in the EU, or further afield at a University-wide institution.

 If you are a single honours student or joint honours student with a humanities subject, you may apply to spend a semester abroad as part of your degree.
 You will need an average of 60% or more in the first semester of your first year to be considered.

 All semester exchanges take place in the second year of study.
 You will study approved modules which complement your course in Nottingham and your marks will count towards your final degree.

 The China campus is situated in Ningbo and provides accommodation, sports facilities and a shopping street for around 6000 students.

 I chose to study in China because I wanted to immerse myself in a country with a fantastic, colourful culture so unlike my own.